simon-dube/CARMIN-server/README.md

 ### External Data Storage with Datalad (Only tested on Linux)

-Instead of hosting the server data locally, the CARMIN server data can also be treated as a Datalad dataset and be hosted on any git-annex remote properly setup.
+Instead of hosting the server data locally, the CARMIN server data can also be treated as a Datalad dataset and be hosted on **any** git-annex remote properly setup.

 Next, you will find the required steps to setup a dataset for which the data will be hosted on a Google Drive with the dataset made accessible on GitHub.
-These steps were only tested on Linux.
-They may vary for other operating systems.
+These steps were only tested on Ubuntu.
+They may vary for different operating systems.

 1. Install the latest version of git-annex.
 For instructions on how to install git-annex, refer to the [official documentation](http://git-annex.branchable.com/install/).
 2. Install the develop branch of [git-annex-remote-googledrive](https://github.com/Lykos153/git-annex-remote-googledrive).
 The use of the develop branch is important as we will use a new feature that was not yet published to the master branch.
-3. Open Google Drive using your Google account and create a folder anywhere.
+3. Open Google Drive using your Google account and create a folder.
 If you don't already have one, now is the time to create one.
 3. Navigate to your `DATA_DIRECTORY` and launch a terminal.
-4. From there, run the following commands:
+4. From there, run the following set of commands:
 ```bash
 datalad create
 ```